-The events of the last two weeks in Ferguson, Missouri, have shocked the nation — from the shooting death of unarmed teen Michael Brown by a local police officer to the resulting protests and the heavy-handed response by law enforcement officials.
+The events of in Ferguson, Missouri, have shocked the nation — from the Aug.
+9 shooting death of unarmed teen Michael Brown by a local police officer to the resulting protests and the heavy-handed response by law enforcement officials.
 Here is a timeline of those events, and the photographs that captured them.

 Politicians, dignitaries and celebrities gathered inside the Friendly Temple Missionary Baptist Church in St. Louis to pay respect for the teen.
 They were joined by the families of other young, unarmed black men who have been killed by police officers or white gunmen, including the families of Trayvon Martin, Jordan Davis and Oscar Grant.